6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 But running a successful eCommerce business is a 24/7 kind of commitment.
 Not to mention the wide range of skills a great eCommerce manager must bring to the team to make a real impact.

-An e-commerce manager is heavily involved with the business’s website, especially the marketing, advertising, and content elements.
+- An eCommerce manager is heavily involved with an eCommerce business’s website, especially the marketing, advertising, and content elements.
+As the eCommerce industry grows, you’ll want one of these specialists on your team for seamless management of all your online sales.

 What does an eCommerce manager do?

-E-commerce managers oversee the entire online presence of an eCommerce site.
-They manage the online marketing channels and promotional campaigns, take care of customer order fulfillment and direct the activities of web developers, copywriters, and other specialists.
-The ultimate goal of an e-commerce manager is to drive growth for the online store through a combination of product, customer experience, and marketing strategy.
+The ultimate goal of an eCommerce manager is to drive growth for the online store through a combination of product, customer experience, and marketing strategy.

 Market Research